ardislu/event-hashes/README.md

 > **Known issues:**
 > - This tool won't work with [user-defined value types](https://docs.soliditylang.org/en/latest/types.html#user-defined-value-types).
 For events that include these types, you must manually convert the user-defined value type into its equivalent primitive type.

+Also check out [this gist](https://gist.github.com/ardislu/09b0393ae632756e2cf879cc4231f41a) to copy all the code blocks at once from an Etherscan smart contract code page; you can then directly paste the copied code into this tool to quickly parse all the events.

 ## Example

 ![Demonstration of the event-hashes web UI hashing the ERC-20 Transfer event.](./.github/event-hashes.png)